senait77/Professional-Portofolio/README.md

   These is a my personal profile web-page which includes  the basic information required to complete the weekely challange.
   And below is the list of items I used upon the completion of my web page.

-  I have learned a lot from these web page , It vissualize my understanding of advaced HTML and CSS( not to mention I spent lots of hours understanding the process as I am a bigginer)
+  I have learned a lot from these web page , it visualized my understanding of advaced HTML and CSS( not to mention I spent lots of hours understanding the process as I am a bigginer).

   * * NOTE: When you click to the images illustrated there , it takes you to the corresponding web pages .Dont't forget to click and check.